exakat/exakat/docs/Rules.rst

    ?>

 There is a performance gain when delegating, over looping manually on the generator.
+You may even consider writing the loop to store all values in an array, then ``yield from`` the array.

 See also `Generator delegation via yield from <http://php.net/manual/en/language.generators.syntax.php#control-structures.yield.from>`_.